lyrx/ethsigner/Readme.md

 ## Summary

+Hi everyone, I am Alex.
+I am going to launch the "Galactic Library of Intellectual Property" (GLIP) in 20+ days.

-The "Galactic Library of Intellectual Property" **(GLIP)** introduces an innovative approach to redefining the business model of intellectual property.
-This project deconstructs ebooks and online articles into accessible and tradable segments, stored in databases.
-Content is offered on an "all-you-can-read" basis, rather than as complete works, shifting the paradigm from ownership of entire texts to access to portions of content.
+GLIP introduces a Web3 based approach to redefining the business model of intellectual property.

+Ebooks and also other textual content  is being "dissolved" into a database.
+That content will be offered on an "all-you-can-read" basis, not as "monolithic" entities.

+I am shifting the paradigm from ownership of entire texts to access to portions of content.

 ## Overview